-(b)(A) The packet must include a complete, indexed copy of the worker's medical record and other documents that are arguably related to the medical dispute, arranged in chronological order, with oldest documents on top, and numbered in Arabic numerals in the lower right corner of each page.
+(A) The packet must include a complete, indexed copy of the worker's medical record and other documents that are arguably related to the medical dispute, arranged in chronological order, with oldest documents on top, and numbered in Arabic numerals in the lower right corner of each page.
 The number must be preceded by the designation "Ex." and pagination of the multiple page documents must be designated by a hyphen followed by the page number.
-For example, page two of document ten10 must be designated "Ex.
+For example, page two of document 10 must be designated "Ex.
 10-2."
 The index must include the document numbers, description of each document, author, number of pages, and date of the document.
 The packet must include the following notice in bold type:

-As required by OAR 436-010-0008, we We hereby notify you that the director is being asked to review the medical care of this worker.
+We hereby notify you that the director is being asked to review the medical care of this worker.
 The director may issue an order that could affect reimbursement for the disputed medical service(s).

-(e)(B) If the insurer requests review, the packet must accompany the request, with copies sent simultaneously to the other parties.
+(B) If the insurer requests review, the packet must accompany the request, with copies sent simultaneously to the other parties.

-(d)(C) If the requesting party is other thannot the insurer, or if the director has initiated the review, the director will request the record from the insurer.
-The insurer must provide the record within 14 days of the director's request in the form and formatas described in this rule.
+(C) If the requesting party is not the insurer, or if the director has initiated the review, the director will request the record from the insurer.
+The insurer must provide the record within 14 days of the director's request as described in this rule.

-(e)(D) If the insurer fails to submit the record in the time and format specified in this rule, the director may penalize or sanction the insurer under OAR 436-010-0340
+(D) If the insurer fails to submit the record in the time and format specified in this rule, the director may sanction the insurer under OAR 436-010-0340.

-(9)(E) Except for disputes regarding interim medical benefits, the packet must include certification stating that there is an issue of compensability of the underlying claim or condition or stating that there is not an issue of compensability of the underlying claim or condition.
+(E) Except for disputes regarding interim medical benefits, the packet must include certification stating that there is an issue of compensability of the underlying claim or condition or stating that there is not an issue of compensability of the underlying claim or condition.
 If the insurer issued a denial that has been reversed by the Hearings Division, the Board, or the Court of Appeals, the insurer must provide a statement regarding its intention, if known, to accept or appeal the decision.